viceculjak/virachem-frontend/IMPLEMENTATION-SUMMARY.md

 - Gradient text effects on headings
 - Glass-morphism on trust badges
 - Professional, scientific aesthetic throughout

+### 3a.
+Test Mobile Navigation
+Resize browser to mobile width (< 768px):

+- Hamburger menu icon (three horizontal lines) should appear in top-right corner
+- Desktop navigation links should be hidden
+- Click hamburger icon → drawer slides in from right
+- Dark backdrop should appear behind drawer
+- Click backdrop or X button → drawer closes smoothly
+- Press Escape key → drawer closes
+- Body scroll should be prevented when drawer is open
+- Navigation links should be stacked vertically with borders
+- "Request Quote" button should be prominent at bottom with red background
+- All navigation links should work correctly

 ### 4. Test Quote Form Pre-fill
 Navigate to: `http://localhost:3000/products`